robot670/Anirudh_BlueStamp_Portfolio/index.md

 - What needs to be completed before your final milestone
 --->
 # Second Milestone
+<iframe width="560" height="315" src="https://www.youtube.com/embed/PIYOtmZmPDk?si=pDYBdSPcMP7ViUBq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 **Description**
+For my second milestone, I coded servo movements, allowing me to precicely control servo positions.
+I also added an HCO-5 Bluetooth module to send inputs from my phone to the Arduino.
+To do this, I made an app on MIT App Inventor with buttons coded to send number inputs to the Arduino.
+The Arduino then uses the inputs to send commands to the servos, moving the arm.

 How does the HCO 5 work

 **Challenges**
+One of my biggest challenges was

 **Next Steps**